-WHEREAS, the Metro Board of Directors desires to establish reasonable compensation for all Metro Board Directors of the Metro, excluding Advisory Directors, from time to time by resolution of the Board of Directors; and
+WHEREAS, the Metro Board of Directors desires to establish reasonable compensation for all Metro Board Directors, excluding Advisory Directors, from time to time by resolution of the Board of Directors; and

-WHEREAS, compensation for Directors' attendance at Metro Board meetings has not been changed since at least 2008; was last revised in June 2023 via Resolution 2023-02;
+WHEREAS, compensation for Directors' attendance at Metro Board meetings was last revised in June 2023 via Resolution 2023-02;

-WHEREAS, the Metro Board of Directors desires to modify Resolution 2023-02 in order to establish reasonable compensation for duly appointed Metro Alternate Directors:
+WHEREAS, the Metro Board of Directors desires to modify Resolution 2023-02 in order to establish reasonable compensation for duly appointed Metro Alternate Directors;

-NOW, THEREFORE, BE IT ORDAINED RESOLVED THAT:
+NOW, THEREFORE, BE IT RESOLVED THAT:

-- 1. General Provisions.
+1. General Provisions.
 The Metro Board of Directors shall establish compensation every five years for all Metro Directors, excluding Advisory Directors, beginning with Fiscal Year 2023-2024 through the end of Fiscal Year 2027-2028 (the "Period").
-If the Metro Board of Directors does not adopt a new resolution establishing future compensation before the end of the Period, compensation shall remain at the same amount established in the 2027-2028 Fiscal Year until a new resolution establishing compensation is subsequently adopted. - 2.
-Per Diem Established.
-Beginning Fiscal Year 2023-2024, the Metro Directors (or duly-appointed aAIternates that attend meetings in a primary Director's absence) shall be paid compensation in the amount of \$158.00 ("Per Diem") for attendance at Metro meetings, including attendance at meetings of an advisory body of Metro, such as standing or ad hoc subcommittees, orientations, trainings, tours, or for each day's service rendered as a Metro Director by request of the Chair or Board.
+If the Metro Board of Directors does not adopt a new resolution establishing future compensation before the end of the Period, compensation shall remain at the same amount established in the 2027-2028 Fiscal Year until a new resolution establishing compensation is subsequently adopted.

+2. Per Diem Established.
+Beginning Fiscal Year 2023-2024, Metro Directors (or duly-appointed Alternates that attend meetings in a primary Director's absence) shall be paid compensation in the amount of \$158.00 ("Per Diem") for attendance at Metro meetings, including attendance at meetings of an advisory body of Metro, such as standing or ad hoc subcommittees, orientations, trainings, tours, or for each day's service rendered as a Metro Director by request of the Chair or Board.
 For each subsequent Fiscal Year thereafter during the remainder of the Period, the Per Diem amount shall increase at an annual rate of 5.00%, as established below.

-Fiscal Year Ended 2023 2024 2025 2026 2027 2028 Stipend (\$) \$150.00 \$158.00 \$166.00 \$175.00 \$184.00 \$194.00 Increase (%) 0.00% 5.00% 5.00% 5.00% 5.00% 5.00%
+Fiscal Year 2023 2024 2025 2026 2027 2028 Stipend (\$) \$150.00 \$158.00 \$166.00 \$175.00 \$184.00 \$194.00 Increase (%) 0.00% 5.00% 5.00% 5.00% 5.00% 5.00% duration lasts at least fifteen (15) minutes or longer.

 3. Attendance at Multiple Meetings.
-Where a Director attends multiple but distinct Metro meetings (including advisory body meetings) in the same day, the Director shall be compensated Per Diem for each meeting attended, so long as each meeting's duration lasts at least fifteen (15) minutes or longer.
+Where a Director attends multiple but distinct Metro meetings (including advisory body meetings) in the same day, the Director shall be compensated Per Diem for each meeting attended, so long as each meeting's